Prestressed Concrete Wire (PC Wire)

 - 3 x 3 mm PC wire or High Tensile Steel Stranded Wires as per IS 6006-1983 (Un-coated) used in Prestressed Concrete Industry.
 This is used in large bridges, Flyovers, Ports, and Road Dividers

 - 4 mm H.T.
 Wire (Indented) as per IS 6003-1983 Hard Drawn and Stress Relieved for use in Prestressed Concrete Industry.
 This is used in the manufacture of Poles & Spun Poles for electrification and telecommunication

 - 2.50-5.00 mm as drawn wire as per IS 1785-Part-II of 1983-Plain Hard Drawn Steel Wire for Prestressed Concrete Industry (Stress Relieved)

-- After annealing the intermediate samples are again tested.
+- After drawing and stranding they are again tested.

-- Finished materials are tested and on approval of our quality team the material is dispatched.
+- Finally after stress relieving and quenching they are tested and aprroval of our quality team they are dispatched.

 - Breaking Load

 - Yield Strength